-d) Balances payable to related parties
+d) Balances payable to related parties:

-The following amounts are due to related parties on September 30, 2016 and 2015:
+The following amounts are due to related parties on September 30, 2017 and 2016:

-- (i) BW Leasing is an entity under common control of Creations, the non-controlling interest partner in NutraDried. - (ii) Other payables to related parties includes amounts due for rent, expense reimbursements, bonuses of key management personnel, and other accruals. - e) Balances receivable from related parties:
+- (i) BW Leasing is an entity under common control of Creations, the non-controlling interest partner in NutraDried. - (ii) Other payables to related parties include amounts due for expense reimbursements and other accruals.

+e) Balances receivable from related parties:

-The following amounts are due from related parties on September 30, 2016 and 2015:
+The following amounts are due from related parties on September 30, 2017 and 2016: